BGAcademy23/manual-curation/README.md

 Step 3.
 Resolve the map within PretextView

-    Ensure any gap that is edtied in the map is reflected in the tpf with a ">" at the start of the "GAP" line.
+    Ensure any gap that is edtied in the map is reflected in the tpf with a ">" at the start of the "GAP" line. - the TPF file you created in Step 1.

 Step 4.
 Add metadata information to the assembly